Jeanette is a licensed psychologist with a holistic psychology based on learning

 Committed to global well-being.
 Values all cultures, lifestyles and genders equally.

 Psy.D, Center for New Psychology

-This holistic psychology definition will help you find the genuine, caring, qualified professional you need to heal your mind, body and emotions.
+This holistic psychology definition helps you find genuine, caring, qualified professionals who can help you heal your mind, body and emotions.

 To qualify as a holistic approach, the practitioner must respect, honor and address your mind-body-spirit system as a whole.

 In addition, a holistic health approach must solve problems at their source instead of just treating your symptoms.

 doing the same old things in the same old way.

 They may use the same words that holistic health professionals use such as energy, freedom, healing, transformation.
 However, they may not be offering you a holistic psychology approach that is empowering you.